 Premises liability is not the same as general liability.
 General liability refers to any harm done to or on someone’s property.
-Premises liability applies only in cases where an owner or manager failed to maintain the property, and someone was injured as a result.
+Premises liability applies only in cases where an owner or manager failed to maintain the physical condition of a property, and someone was injured as a result.

-If you suffered injuries on another party’s property, you should consider the value of working with a personal injury lawyer.
-They can explain what compensation options you have when filing a claim.
+If you suffered injuries on another party’s property, you should consider the value of working with a personal injury lawyer from our firm.
+We can explain what compensation options you have when filing a claim.

-Premises liability means that property owners have a responsibility to maintain their property so that visitors do not get hurt.
+In premises liability cases, property owners are held responsible for maintaining their property in a reasonably safe condition.
 In Pennsylvania, this responsibility applies even if the owner did not specifically invite the person onto their property, as decided in Updyke v.
 BP Oil Co.

 Maintaining a property may include the following: